 Planning Your Visit to Sapa

-If you have time we would recommend booking your first one or two nights in Sapa town so you can visit Cat Cat village and Fansipan mountain, then scheduling a 2-day trekking tour with a local guide, and finally spending a few nights in one of the smaller towns nearby to relax and unwind.
+If you have time, we would recommend booking your first or two nights in Sapa town so you can visit Cat Cat village and Fansipan mountain.
+Then, schedule a 2-day trekking tour with a local guide.
+Finally, spend a few nights in one of the smaller towns nearby to relax and unwind.

 What to Pack for Sapa